sezzle-in/magento1-gateway/README.md

 ## How to upgrade the extension?

-* Download the .zip or tar.gz file from Sezzle's github repository.
+* Download the extension from [Sezzle India's Github repository](https://github.com/sezzle-in/magento1-gateway/releases/latest/download/sezzle-magento1.zip)
 * Unzip the file and follow the following instructions.
 * Copy the `app` directory from unzipped folder to the `Magento` root.
 * Login to `Magento` Admin and navigate to `System > Cache Management`.